 There are a growing number of studies and reports worldwide that indicate how women tend to prioritise environmental protection and strong climate action.
 A 2014 Australian study found that women tend to consider environmentalism a stronger part of their personal identity than men.
 A study of US homeowners affirmed that women are often more conscious about the environmental footprint of the products they consume.
 A review of research done between 1988 and 1998 concluded that women have stronger environmental attitudes and behaviours than men, regardless of age or country of origin.

-An upcoming study, to be published in February 2021, analysed the demographics of current environmental activists by surveying 367 respondents across 66 countries.
+A 2021 study analysed the demographics of current environmental activists by surveying 367 respondents across 66 countries.
 The study concluded that the newest generation of climate activists skews female.
 Of the study’s respondents who were over 65, only one quarter were women.
 Of respondents under 25, two thirds were female.
 This trend reflects a demographic shift of climate activism.
 The newest generation of climate activists tends to be young, female and highly educated.
 Developed and developing countries alike need to harness these trends and elevate today’s female youth to become political leaders in the climate movement.

 Fig.3: Age and gender demographics of climate activists across 66 countries worldwide; Boucher et al; Energy Research and Social Science; 2021.